 traditional movements have been documented and interpreted

 as having specific meanings (see Links below).
-Women
+Women are

-women drum or chant in support.
+drum or chant in support.

 As Kharajin recommends, take off rings and long necklaces to avoid injury because the clapping and the guedra movements can be vigorous.